-AFTBURNR TRUE/FALSE - Does the model have afterburner capabilities?
+AFTBURNR TRUE/FALSE - Does the aircraft have an afterburner?

-THRAFTBN 20t - The amount of trust that the afterburner produces at full power (RED IN YSF) the unit is tons of force (tons force) denoted as t
+THRAFTBN 20t - The amount of trust that the afterburner produces at full power (RED IN YSF).
+Units accepted: t (metric tons), lb (pounds), kg (kilograms)

 THRSTREV 0.0 - How efficient the reverse thrust is (what fraction of maximum military thrust the engine can produce in reverse).